 It’s not even that people can’t afford to help.
 They can, they just tell themselves they can’t.
 They can afford that fancy $6 a cup coffee, or a new iPod, or fast food, but they claim they can’t afford to help others.
 They’ll spend money on things they don’t really need or shop wastefully, but they won’t offer a few dollars to someone in need.
 Society is training us to be hoarders of things and of money.
 We’re taught to feel this sense of constant lack that makes us miserly and insensitive to the needs of others.

 I have so little money that the fundraiser is pretty much a necessity if I hope to be safe when moving time comes.
 However, in this very moment, I have enough for my needs.
 With that in mind I took $10 and donated it.
 I gave $5 to a woman who wants to write her second novel but can’t because her poor health and the inability to pay medical bills prevents it.
-I gave another $5 to down recently and they lost everything.
+I gave another $5 to a local family whose home burned down recently and they lost everything.
 Will $5 make a radical difference in their lives?
 Of course not, but if everyone who passed by those pages donated $5, those people would have their needs met in no time.

 I think people need to wake up and stop clinging to their money like another cent will never pass through their fingers.
 Think about how you spend your money and if you’re honest, you’ll probably find lots of places where you could cut back, even just for one day, and have enough to give to someone in need.
 The cost of one cup of coffee could keep someone from going hungry for a day.
 The cost of getting your nails done could keep someone’s heat on for another week.
 The cost of an iPod could feed a shelter animal for months.
 You can afford to help others, you just have to let go of the lack mentality that causes you to cling to everything you have.